Sponsor License Application Guidance

-Why would I need an immigration specialist?
+Why would I need an immigration solicitor?

 As a UK employer, you must obtain a sponsor licence from the Home Office if you wish to employ workers who are not residents in the UK.
 The visa system around which the new licensing works is points-based.
 Routes include the Skilled Worker visa.
 Any employer who doesn’t have a valid, current sponsor licence is not permitted to employ migrant workers in the UK as of 1st January 2021.
 Any existing sponsored employees must have an extended visa to remain in your employment.